takushim/momotrack/README.md

 **Note #1:** You do not need to install `cupy`, even though some scripts contain codes for GPU computation.
 GPU acceleration is not used in this application.

 **Note #2:** The version of `PySide6` must match the version of Qt6.
 You can install a specific version of PySide6 using the `pip` command as shown below. `pip` will automatically uninstall the currently installed version and replace it with the specified one.
-If you are using an older version of Qt6 and PySide6 (such as 6.5.x in the following command line), consider using Python 3.11.x to ensure compatibility.
+If you are using an older version of Qt6 and PySide6, consider using Python 3.11.x to ensure compatibility (for example, Python 3.11 x for Qt6/Pyside6 version 6.5.x).
 ```
 pip install PySide6==6.5.3
 ```